Available on Windows , Mac , Chromebooks and tablets

 Virginia - Visit our Virginia standards page

-All "required" chapters and hands-on projects can be completed on any Windows or Mac computer, Chromebook or any other web-capable device with sufficient web browser.
+All "required" chapters and hands-on projects can be completed on any Windows or Mac computer, Chromebook or any other web-capable device with sufficient web browser and an Internet connection.

 No local software installation is needed to complete all "required" chapters for AP CS A and most introductory coding courses.
 All "required" projects can be completed through the web browser!